gardener/landscaper/docs/guided-tour/target-maps/01-multiple-deploy-items/README.md

 ## Description

-This example presents a component, which gets as input a map of targets and a data object containing configuration data for every input target.
+This example presents a component version, which gets as input a map of targets and a data object containing configuration data for every input target.
 For every input target a DeployItem is created which deploys a config map on the target cluster specified by one of the input targets.
 The data of the config map contains the corresponding data provided as another import.

-The example component is stored [here](https://eu.gcr.io/gardener-project/landscaper/examples/component-descriptors/github.com/gardener/guided-tour/targetmaps/guided-tour-multiple-deploy-items).
+The example component version is stored [here](https://eu.gcr.io/gardener-project/landscaper/examples/component-descriptors/github.com/gardener/guided-tour/targetmaps/guided-tour-multiple-deploy-items).
-If you want to upload the component to another registry, you can just adapt the [settings](https://github.com/gardener/landscaper/blob/master/docs/guided-tour/target-maps/01-multiple-deploy-items/component/commands/settings) file and execute the component build and upload script [here](https://github.com/gardener/landscaper/blob/master/docs/guided-tour/target-maps/01-multiple-deploy-items/component/commands/component.sh).
+If you want to upload the component version to another registry, you can just adapt the [settings](https://github.com/gardener/landscaper/blob/master/docs/guided-tour/target-maps/01-multiple-deploy-items/component/commands/settings) file and execute the component veresion build and upload script [here](https://github.com/gardener/landscaper/blob/master/docs/guided-tour/target-maps/01-multiple-deploy-items/component/commands/component.sh).

-The component itself is specified here:
+The component version itself is specified here:
   - [component configuration](component/components.yaml)
   - [blueprints](https://github.com/gardener/landscaper/blob/master/docs/guided-tour/target-maps/01-multiple-deploy-items/component/blueprint)